 In Crystal Reports 11, the three explorers that appear by default are the “Field Explorer,” the “Report Explorer,” and the “Workbench.”
 Note that the “Field Explorer” and the “Report Explorer” appear in the same area of the screen and you simply click the tab that shows the name of the desired explorer in order to view its contents.

-In Crystal Reports 2011 and 2008, there are no explorers shown by default.
+Crystal Reports 2011 and 2008 do not show any explorers, by default.
 However, Crystal Reports 2011 and 2008 do have all of the same explorers available as in Crystal Reports 10 and 11.
 You can toggle the display of the same explorers on and off as you choose.
 You can do this by clicking the “View” command in the Menu Bar, and then selecting the name of the explorer that you wish to view from the drop-down menu that appears.
-The explorers are listed in the third section from the top within the drop-down menu.
+The explorers appear in a list in the third section from the top within the drop-down menu.

 The Field Explorer is a frequently used tool in Crystal Reports.
 It lists the various types of fields that you can insert into your report.
 The seven different types of fields are: “Database Fields,” “Formula Fields,” “SQL Expression Fields,” “Parameter Fields,” “Running Total Fields,” “Group Name Fields,” and “Special Fields.”
 You can use the buttons in the small toolbar at the top of the explorer to perform different actions on the selected fields.